top of page

 • What makes it successful or unique?

-PART 2: ANALYSIS (20 mins) Create a comparison table analyzing your chosen AI applications:
+PART 2: ANALYSIS (10-20 mins) Create a comparison table analysing your chosen AI applications:

 • Main features of each